-Charities set for £2bn funding from dormant accounts - BBC News
+Charities 'set for £2bn windfall'

 The British Bankers' Association, which represents the UK's financial services industry, said its priority remained reuniting consumers with their money.

-A spokesperson said four million people had visited the My Lost Account advice service since 2008, with 950,000 using it to try and track down information.
+A spokeswoman said four million people had visited the My Lost Account advice service since 2008, with 950,000 using it to try and track down information.

 "The service continues to offer consumers free guidance on recovering money from dormant or lost accounts, across banks, building societies and national savings."